eSafety Tracker- Share Your Thoughts

-To ensure correct implementation of material presented in the Safety Manual, the task force welcomes your questions.
-If you have any questions on the new Safety Manual, you can submit an interpretation request.
+The SMRT Force welcomes questions to ensure correct implementation of Safety Standards.
+If you have any questions about the new Safety Manual, you may submit an interpretation request.
 Address only one topic per request.
-Should you have questions on multiple topics, then submit a separate request for each topic.
+Should you have questions on multiple topics, submit a separate request for each topic.
 Please allow up to four weeks for your request to be processed.

 Safety Awards of Excellence

-Member utilities are invited to apply for the Association's safety awards by submitting annual report forms for injury and illness incidence rates, every year for three consecutive years.
-Applications are judged in multiple groups based on number of worker hours of exposure.
-The winner of each group is the utility with the lowest overall incidence rate of recordable injury and illness cases for employees and supervisors on all shifts including operating, production, maintenance, clerical, office, and all other departments of the utility.
+Member utilities are invited to apply for APPA's safety awards by submitting annual injury and illness incidence rate report forms.
+Members must submit these forms every year for three consecutive years.
+Applications are judged in multiple groups based on worker exposure hours.
+The winners of each group is determined by the lowest overall recordable injuries and illness cases for all staff.
+All shifts are considered, including operating, producing, maintenance, clerical, and office shifts.
 Awards are given for first, second, and third place as well as honorable mentions in each competing group.

 - Understanding OSHA Changes: A Reference Guide with Checklists (errata sheet)